C Battery vs. D Battery: The Ultimate Guide

 • Rechargeable Chemistries: Nickel Cadmium, Nickel Metal Hydride, Lithium Ion (with or without DC-DC converter).

-C-Cell Battery Chemistries And Models Comparison Charts
+C-Cell Battery Chemistries And Models Comparison Tables

 Chemistry Typical Label Rechargeable Typical Capacity (Ah) Nominal Voltage (V)